skrey/yellow-extensions/plugins/wiki/README.md

 ------------------
 The wiki is available on your website as `http://website/wiki/`.
 To make the wiki your home page, rename the wiki folder to '1-wiki' and delete '1-home'.
 To create a new wiki page, add a new file to the wiki folder.
 Set `Title` and more settings at the top of a page.
 Use `Tag` to group similar pages together.

+The wiki supports the following shortcuts:

+`[wikirecent LOCATION PAGESMAX]` for recently changed pages
+`[wikirelated LOCATION PAGESMAX]` for related pages to current page
+`[wikitags LOCATION]` for a list of tags

+The following arguments are available, all but the first argument are optional:

+`LOCATION` = wiki location
+`PAGESMAX` = number of pages

 Example
 -------
 Content file for a new wiki page: